 No ‘Go Live’ Date Yet For North Carolina Mobile Sports Betting, But Mobile Comes Before In-Person

-No date has been set for when statewide mobile sports betting will begin in North Carolina, but mobile wagering will begin before people will be able to place bets in person at brick-and-mortar sportsbooks, a state gaming official said Thursday.
+No date has been set for when statewide North Carolina mobile sports betting will be allowed to start, but mobile wagering will begin before people will be able to place bets in person at brick-and-mortar sportsbooks, a state gaming official said Thursday.

 At a North Carolina Sports Betting Committee meeting, Sterl Carpenter, deputy executive director for gaming compliance and sports betting, reviewed the seven mobile wagering operators that have applied for a license.

-The operators have not been approved, nor is there is a date for when bettors legally can use mobile apps and computers to bet on sports, Carpenter noted.
-However, mobile sports betting will begin before people will be able to walk into a commercial sportsbook and place a bet at a ticket window.
+The operators have not been approved, nor is there a date for when bettors legally can use mobile apps and computers to bet on sports, Carpenter noted.
+However, mobile sports betting will begin before people can walk into a commercial sportsbook and place a bet at a ticket window.
 No date has been set for in-person sports betting.

 Mobile Operators Awating State Approval